dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/starterpack/index.md

 💻 npm run deploy
 ```

-This will build your app into the build directory and the push all the right stuff to github to the right branch and everyting.
+This will build your app into the build directory and the push all the right stuff to github to the right branch and everything.

 ## A word about debugging